oliverfields/dun/README.md

 - Notes(plain text files) contain both notes and zero or more tasks
 - CLI for listing tasks found in notes and filtering them by statuses and tags

 ![Dun commercial video](https://github.com/oliverfields/dun/blob/main/commercial/dun-commercial.gif)

+ℹ️  dun uses Vim for editing, however if you prefere something else this is straight forward to change.

 ## Installation